MaxlaserTechAlt/syn-z-functions/README.md

 ```

 ## -- catballs --
-## returns an empty string, Arguments
+## cat balls around your character
 ```lua
 No arguments
 ```